 U-CARE was started in 2010 and is one of the Swedish government’s strategic research programmes.
 In U-CARE we study how people suffering from physical illnesses, and their loved ones, are affected psychosocially, and the kind of help they need to deal with various emotional and mental health problems that may arise.
 We also develop psychosocial and psychological self-help programmes for these individuals.
 Furthermore, we are working to develop and continually improve the U-CARE Platform, an internet platform via which we are able to offer, and study the effect of, the self-help programmes.

 Where are we now?

-Since the programme began, we have developed various self-help programmes as well as the U-CARE Portal, and have started a number of studies designed to examine the effect of these programmes.
+Since the research programme began, we have developed various self-help programmes as well as the U-CARE Platform, and have started a number of studies designed to examine the effect of these programmes.
 The programmes have been developed as a result of earlier research and in collaboration with representatives of various groups of participants.

 In U-CARE we are also engaged in providing education at various levels.
 Among other things, we have developed university courses on psychosocial care in the interactive society, eHealth and mHealth, and implementation of complex interventions, which we offer at undergraduate, graduate, and/or postgraduate levels.

 Our objective is to implement the self-help programmes we develop in the regular healthcare system if they prove to be clinically effective.
 It is our hope that this will lead to a reduction in suffering and economic costs for individuals as well as a reduction in costs for society as a whole.
 We are also working to include more studies in our research programme, so as to increase our international collaboration and to make an impact in various educational programmes.
 In order to make what we do relevant for the people our research concerns and for the health service itself, we involve target groups and representatives of the healthcare system in all parts of our activity.